WELCOME TO PRIVATE HARLEY STREET CLINIC TRAVEL HUB

 FOR ALL OF THESE ROUTES...

 - ...you may also require tests when you land in your holiday destination and before you leave to come home – you can check these requirement for each individual country on the Government Foreign travel advice website.

-- The government has to removed quarantine requirements for all Amber List countries except France, for double vaccinated individuals from 19th July.
+- The government has removed quarantine requirements for all Amber List countries for double vaccinated individuals from 19th July, unless the jabs are mixed.
 They will still be required to take a Day 2 Test when they come back.

 - For some travel destinations, a negative result from a Lateral Flow test is acceptable for entry into a country, providing all other conditions are met.
 Please follow this link to find out more.
 (Please note: while we endeavour to provide the most up to date travel advice, the rules can change extremely quickly, so please check carefully with your airline/carrier, or on the Gov.uk Foreign Travel Advice Website for the exact requirements for your destination before booking.
 Most travel destinations still require a negative RT-PCR Test).